-Taking a Stand: Politics Come for Athlete Endorsers
+Taking a Stand: Activism Comes for Athlete Endorsers

 In the early 1990s, during a racially heated Senatorial campaign in North Carolina, Michael Jordan was asked why he didn’t speak out against GOP candidate Jesse Helms.